 He jumped on the opportunity.
 Once Will signed the contract, we both flew to Tiago’s hometown of Mexico City where we planned for 2020.
 We mapped out our yearly plan and set our strategy for launches, operations, and course improvements.
 We agreed to redesign the student directory, improve the curriculum with Saturday live writing sessions, and launch an ambassador program for some of our top alumni.

 We decided to begin our first Write of Passage cohort of 2020 on February 19.
 The launch was a success.
-We raised the price by 50% (from $800 to $1,200) and still increased the number of new student sign-ups: 130 new students and 68 returning alumni signed up for a total of 198 students.
+We raised the price by 50% and still increased the number of new student sign-ups: 130 new students and 68 returning alumni signed up for a total of 198 students.
 Best of all, the business profits allow us give case-by-case scholarships to people like young students and citizens of countries with weak currencies (Write of Passage costs more than one year of study at one of India’s top business schools).

 For the fourth cohort, we added an initiation week where students can meet their course-mates at the beginning of the course (while the energy is still high).
 We also recruited 10 alumni mentors who will support and mentor new students throughout the course.